natalia-buzkova/english-for-designers/05-storytelling/index.md

 School was never a problem for me, somehow, I managed to create a schedule in my head.
 That way, I always had everything done in at least one week advance.
 I strived to be *perfect*.

-With this setting in my head, I decided to leave elementary school a year earlier and enrolled myself in bilingual gymnasium in the capital city of Slovakia, Bratislava.
-It is not that far, but it was a huge step out of the comfort zone for me.
+With this drive in my head, I decided to leave elementary school a year earlier and enrolled myself in bilingual gymnasium in the capital city of Slovakia, Bratislava.
+It is not that far from my home, but it was a huge step out of the comfort zone for me.
 I thought I was invincible, and nothing could stop me.

 Oh and also I was the *only one* from the whole family going to bilingual school.